MarcoMarcoaldi/Vernice.js/README.md

 Remember to adjust the paths based on the location of the vernice.js file.
 In the systemd unit example above, it is assumed that the script is running in the /root directory with root privileges.

 ## Configuring Varnish for Ghost
 ![image](https://github.com/MarcoMarcoaldi/Vernice.js/assets/113010551/e6adc4a2-14fd-4f92-833d-b072c4b2d59c)

 Regarding Varnish configuration, due to company policy, we do not delve into the specifics of the configuration and the related VCL.
 We use a specific and customized version extended with Inline C. However, the configuration can be applied simply by ensuring that the recv block in Varnish is capable of correctly handling the PURGE command by performing a selective BAN of the URL.
+In this example and the following VCL code, we use Varnish Cache configured to listen on the loopback interface 127.0.0.1 and TCP port 80.

+Please note that Varnish does not support HTTPS and SSL termination.
+Therefore, you need to set up a web server, such as NGINX, Caddy, or any other reverse proxy in front of Varnish to handle HTTPS and SSL termination.

 Below is a brief snippet of the configuration (in VCL - Varnish Cache Language) where the requester's IP is checked (it must match either the machine's IP or the localhost IP) before proceeding with the BAN of the URL passed by the vernice.js middleware.

 ```vcl
 if (req.http.x-forwarded-for) {
 set req.http.X-Forwarded-For = req.http.X-Forwarded-For + ", " + client.ip;